Policies, Terms & Conditions

-Bills for the fall semester are sent in August and due in September.
+Charges for the fall semester are available in August and due in September.
 Charges for the winter semester are available in December and due in January.
-Bills for the summer semester are sent in April and due in May. eBill statements are sent via OU email in the first week of classes for each semester, then each month thereafter when a balance remains.
+Charges for the summer semester are available in April and due in May. eBill statements are sent via OU email in the first week of classes for each semester, then each month thereafter when a balance remains.
 View upcoming due dates.

 Grants, scholarships and loans are reflected on the electronic bill (eBill) and deducted from any university allowable charges, provided all financial aid requirements are met.
 Billing notifications are e-mailed to students using their Oakland University e-mail account.

 Students are responsible for checking their e-mail account for billing notifications.
 Students must log into eBill to view their billing statements or pay their bills online.
 If an eBill is received with an amount due, it is important to pay the bill by the due date.
 If there is an amount due and financial aid is expected to pay the bill and financial aid is not reflected on the bill, the bill must paid by the due date.
-Common reasons why financial aid is not on the bill notification are: did not yet apply for financial aid, recently applied for financial aid, did not complete financial aid requirements, recently submitted financial aid documents.
+Common reasons why financial aid is not on the bill notification are the student: did not yet apply for financial aid, recently applied for financial aid, did not complete financial aid requirements, recently submitted financial aid documents.
 It is important to provide the Financial Aid Office with adequate processing time.
 A 1 ½% monthly late payment penalty is assessed on any unpaid student account balance Students are responsible for charges not paid by their corporate sponsors, or other third parties who may have agreed to pay their tuition and/or other charges.
 Students are responsible for payment of all tuition and other charges billed to their student account, as published in the Billing Cycle & Due Date Calendar.
 The University will first apply all payments received to the oldest outstanding balances, if applicable, then to the current semester charges.
 If a student account balance becomes past due, the University may:

 - Assess a 1.5% late payment penalty as established by the University in its sole and exclusive discretion;